 The standard of proof used by Bluefield State University for proving violations is by a preponderance of the evidence.
 This means that the evidence presented must prove that it is more likely than not that the student violated the policy.
 A student's prior conduct record is not considered when determining responsibility.
-However, it is relevant in determining educational sanctions and conduct status for students found responsible for a violation.
+However, it is relevant in determining a Conduct Status and Sanctions for students found responsible for a violation.